DC23/rpg-oracle/README.md

 has an elegant system of chaos dice.
 When the chaos factor changes, move the chaos die up or down a step from d4 to d20.
 The chaotic outcomes for scene setup and Yes/No questions use fixed numbers for each result.
-This makes the outcomes easier to remember over time.
+This makes the outcomes easier to remember.
 However, MCSV just gives the *and ...*, *but ...*, and *random event* modifiers for Yes/No questions.
 I always liked the *exceptional* results in Mythic, so I have modified the qualification table to add *exceptional* as an option.